oxc-project/oxc/README.md

 The linter is fast to the extent that it feels broken.

-With 31 rules implemented, testing in the [VSCode](https://github.com/microsoft/vscode) repo on a M2:
+With 45 rules implemented, testing in the [VSCode](https://github.com/microsoft/vscode) repo on a Mac M2:

 ```
 vscode  main ❯ npx oxlint@latest src
-Finished in 388ms on 3628 files with 31 rules using 8 threads.
+Finished in 388ms on 3477 files with 45 rules using 8 threads.
-Found 53 errors.
+Found 798 warnings.
 ```

-And also in a huge monorepo:
+And also in a huge monorepo using Mac i7:

 ```
-Checked 73660 files in 7415ms using 12 cores.
+Finished in 5568ms on 51931 files with 45 rules using 12 threads.
-Found 470 errors.
 ```

 On my Intel i7 6-core, the linter is around 80 times faster than ESLint.